 This is especially important if you have plants that may be toxic to cats!
 Make sure those are in places they can’t reach.

-4. Leave Out Tons Of Extra Food & Water
+4. I Leave Out Tons Of Extra Food Or Get An Automatic Feeder

 Use the automatic feeder if you need it, or go the route we do where we leave out extra bowls of food so she can graze at will.
 We also leave out a ton of extra water.
 Twyla loves to put toys in her water to play with, which means she gets her water dirty faster.
 If your cat is also like this, make sure to leave out a 4-5 bowls instead of 1-2.